 On the other hand, many of us are now familiar with CBD.
 This cannabinoid does NOT get you high and has been credited with significantly reducing inflammation and itchiness of the skin.

-Although there’s no definitive answer on the topic, there’s enough information to suggest a possible link between the physical act of smoking and the increased risk of inflammation.
+Bottom line: There’s no definitive answer on the topic, there’s enough information to suggest a possible link between the physical act of smoking and the increased risk of inflammation.

-3 Reasons Smoking Weed Could Aggravate Your Acne
+3 Reasons Smoking Weed Might Cause Acne

 Here are a few reasons why marijuana use could make acne breakouts worse.